dyce135/AMLS_assignment22_23/README.md

 The models are built for the CelebA dataset by S. Yang et al. (S. Yang, P. Luo, C. C. Loy, and X. Tang, "From facial parts responses to face detection: A Deep Learning Approach", in IEEE International Conference on Computer Vision (ICCV), 2015) in Part A, and the Cartoon Set dataset by google (https://google.github.io/cartoonset/) in Part B.

-## Running this project
+## Structure of this project

 To run this project, simply run the main file and select the appropriate options to begin training and testing.
+Each folder contains a main file to store functions and models (e.g. celebGender.py), and also separate files to run the training, cross-validation, and testing for these models.
+The folders also contain files to store trained models and weights, as well as informational files such as graphs, plots, and tables to be viewed at your discretion.
+Files to test and demonstrate image preprocessing techniques are also included in some folders.